CodeTactic

 Social media: Ever since the Google Hummingbird algorithm update; Search engines now use SMM along with SEO for organic page rankings.
 Set aside some money to invest in online advertising through social media platforms that make sense for your business like Facebook and LinkedIn.

 E-newsletters: Your best customers are your existing customers.
-So sending regular updates to your clients helps keep your business on top of their mind and encourages repeat business or upsells.
-Planning for, writing and using online tools to send out this material all require time and resources; and so a small budget should be allotted for this task.
+So sending regular updates to your clients helps keep your business on top of their minds and encourages repeat business or upsells.
+Planning for, writing, and using online tools to send out this material all require time and resources; so a small budget should be allotted for this task.

 Videos: If a picture is worth a thousand words; a video is worth a million!
 Every small business should make use of video marketing.
 The costs involved can include everything from hiring a professional camera crew and editor or simply using your smartphone so you can shoot the video yourself.
 We now live in an era where people want information fast.
 Videos are the best tools available for online engagement.